 With small lenses, you don’t have the same flexibility with design to correct for problems like you do with bigger lenses, and the Anthy I think does a really good job of correcting for the right things while keeping the lens small and light.

 It’s just incredibly fun to shoot with.

 Image quality surprised me with the Anthy.
-It has very nice contrast and is definitely sharp enough for casual and street shooting.
-Bokeh looks great, but it does have some flaws with reflections, pretty nasty vignetting and some field curvature which I’ll get into in more detail.
+It has a very nice contrast and is definitely sharp enough for casual and street shooting.
+Bokeh looks great, but it does have some flaws with reflections, pretty nasty vignetting, and some field curvature which I’ll get into in more detail.